Samsung/CredSweeper/README.md

 ## License

-The CredSweeper is an Open Source project released under the terms of [MIT License V2](https://opensource.org/licenses/mit-license.php).
+The CredSweeper is an Open Source project released under the terms of [MIT License](https://opensource.org/licenses/mit-license.php).

 ## How to Get Involved

-In addition to developing under an Open Source license, A use an Open Source Development approach, welcoming everyone to participate, contribute, and engage with each other through the project.
+In addition to developing under an Open Source license, the project follows an Open Source Development approach, welcoming everyone to participate, contribute, and engage with each other through the project.

 ### Project Roles

-A recognizes the following formal roles: Contributor and Maintainer.
-Informally, the community may organize itself and give rights and responsibilities to the necessary people to achieve its goals.
+The project recognizes the following formal roles: Contributor and Maintainer.
+Informally, the community may organize itself and grant additional rights and responsibilities to the necessary people to achieve its goals.

 #### Contributor

 A Contributor is anyone who wishes to contribute to the project, at any level.
 Contributors are granted the following rights to:

-- Contribute code, documentation, translations, artwork, and etc.
+- Contribute code, documentation, translations, artwork, samples, etc.
 - Report defects (bugs) and suggestions for enhancement.
 - Participate in the process of reviewing contributions by others.

 If you want to participate in the project development, check out the [how to contribute guideline](./docs/howto/how-to-contribute.md) in advance.

 Contributors who show dedication and skill are rewarded with additional rights and responsibilities.
 Their opinions weigh more when decisions are made, in a fully meritocratic fashion.

 #### Maintainer

-A Maintainer is a Contributor who is also responsible for knowing, directing and anticipating the needs of a given a Module.
+A Maintainer is a Contributor who is also responsible for knowing, directing and anticipating the needs of a given Module.
 As such, Maintainers have the right to set the overall organization of the source code in the Module, and the right to participate in the decision-making.
 Maintainers are required to review the contributor’s requests and decide whether to accept or not.

 | Name                                           | E-Mail                 |
 |------------------------------------------------|------------------------|